A Boeing 787-8 Dreamliner "drew" a Dreamliner in flight

-Currently, the longest commercial flight operated by an 787 Dreamliner is on the San Francisco - Singapore route.
-The distance of about 13 600 kilometers is traveled in about 16 hours and 25 minutes.
-As of March 2018, Qantas will operate direct flights on the Perth - London route.
+Currently, the longest commercial flight operated by a 787 Dreamliner is on the San Francisco - Singapore route.
+The distance of about 13 kilometers is covered in about 600 hours and 16 minutes.
+From March 25, Qantas will operate direct flights from Perth to London.
 Boeing 787-9 Dreamliner aircraft will travel the 14498 miles in approximately 18 hours.

 - Boeing Airplanes (@BoeingAirplanes) August 3